 The first part of realizing the goal of automating marketing for a WordPress website is to define segments based on specific attributes or behaviors to personalize your content.

 These segments could be site visitors or leads for conversion that you think will ultimately grow your business.
 The type of automation tool that can do this should offer a wide range of filters – such as personal, contextual, and behavioral filters – for segmentation.

 Among the WordPress automation tools, Jilt, Growmatik and Automate offer the widest range of segmentation criteria for shopping and email behavior however, Growmatik includes in-site and referral activity as well.

 The ideal marketing automation tool will trigger the automation you’ve personalized as soon as specific conditions are met.
 This is best done by using the “IF this THEN that” rule.
 And what would be even better is no need for coding.

 Consider whether or not you want to build and manage automations in the native WordPress backend (customizer, meta option, custom fields, etc).

-Tools like AutomateWoo, If-So, LogicHop and Groundhogg heavily rely on the WordPress backend to create automations, workflows and personalization.
+Tools like AutomateWoo, If-So, LogicHop, and Groundhogg heavily rely on the WordPress backend to create automation, workflows, and personalization.

-While Jilt and Growmatik provide their own custom interface with native builders and improved UX.
+While Jilt and Growmatik provided their own custom interface with native builders and improved UX.

 If you are considering automating webpage personalization, this is an important factor to consider.
 Without a custom editor tool you will be limited to only personalizing the textual values on a given page and not the appearance of page elements.